 If using headphones, then always use the headphone output instead of the direct L/R audio output from the drum module (as the volume of the direct output will likely be too low).
 These headphone jacks are already pre-amplified, and the drum module will often have a separate headphone volume knob compared to the master volume.

 If you do not hear anything from the drum module, then make sure that the headphone knob is increased enough.

-If you want to record electronic drums to your computer, then make sure to check out our guide on this topic.
+If you want to record electronic drums on your computer, then make sure to check out our guide on this topic.

 A speaker can also get the job done in amplifying your electronic drum set.
 The sound quality of regular speakers like this can vary wildly, and it’s better to use a proper PA system when playing gigs.